Dera Ghazi Khan Punjab, Pakistan Travel Guide

 Holidays in islam follow the lunar calendar, so dates vary annually.
 Major holidays include Eid-ul-Fitr, Eid-ul-Adha, Ashura, and Eid Milad-un-Nabi.

-Check for local holidays before your trip.
-This helps avoid unexpected closures or crowds.
+See if there are any holidays before your trip.
+This helps avoid unexpected closings or crowds.

-Take note of these guidelines for considerate engagement.
+Take note of these rules for considerate engagement.

-Greet people with "Assalam-o-Alaikum" (peace be upon you), a polite and valued greeting.
+Greet people with "Assalam-o-Alaikum" (peace be upon you), a civil and valued greeting.

 Conservative and dressing modestly is everywhere, especially for ladies.